 Principles of Actuarial Modelling

-Students undertake a nine-month, minimum-salaried work placement.
-Placement allows students to develop highly-valued practical skills, as well as gaining exemption from many of the early professional exams, and on successful completion, students are eligible for a Licentiateship award (a vocational qualification provided through the City and Guilds of London Institute).
+Students undertake a minimum nine-month, salaried work placement.
+Placement allows students to develop highly-valued practical skills, as well as critical softer skills that employers value, and on successful completion, students are eligible for a Licentiateship award (a vocational qualification provided through the City and Guilds of London Institute).
 Recent placement providers have included Scor, Pramerica, Spence and Partners, Milliman and the Government Actuaries Department (GAD).

 Actuarial Econometrics and Data Science